What is MGD?

-Any disruption of the to the equilibrium of the three-layers of tear film can cause damage and may lead to dry eyes.
+Any disruption to the equilibrium of the three layers of tear film can cause damage and may lead to dry eyes.

-MGD is caused by a change in the amount or quality of your meibum oil.
-This may be the result of the glands becoming clogged or structural damage that prevents them from functioning correctly.
-This results in less oil reaching the eye, which lowers the quality of your tear film.
+MGD changes the amount or quality of your meibum oil.
+This results in less oil reaching the eye, lowering your tear film's quality.

-MGD is one of the most common causes of dry eye syndrome (also referred to as dry eye disease).
-An estimated 90 percent of people with dry eyes may suffer from MGD as well.
+MGD is one of the leading causes of dry eye syndrome (also called dry eye disease).
+Symptoms of dry eye disease include dry, red, and inflamed eyes.

 The meibomian gland orifices also become clogged, resulting in MGD.
-Blepharitis is very common in people who have rosacea — a skin condition that causes the oil glands in your face, nose, and eyelids to clog.
+Blepharitis is very common in people with rosacea — a skin condition that causes the oil glands in your face, nose, and eyelids to clog.

 Many contributing factors make up your risk for MGD, including:

 As you age, your number of functioning meibomian glands decreases.
 People over the age of 40 are much more likely to develop MGD.

-Asian people are approximately three times more likely to develop MGD than people with European ancestry.
+Asian people are approximately three times more likely to develop MGD than people with European ancestry.1

 Contact lens wear may increase your chances of MGD.
-Contact lenses may affect normal functioning of meibomian glands and cause abnormalities in your tear film.
+Contact lenses may affect the normal functioning of meibomian glands and cause abnormalities in your tear film.

-Eyeliner and other eye makeup can clog meibomian gland openings.
+Eyeliner and other eye makeup—including eyeliner tattooing—can clog meibomian gland openings.
 Not removing your makeup before bed increases the risk of MGD.

-Bacterial infections can be a cause or a result of MGD.
-They can disrupt oil production, and without proper tear fluid, your eyes are more susceptible to infection.
+Bacterial infections can be a result of MGD because they can disrupt oil production.
+Without proper tear fluid, your eyes are more susceptible to infection.